 Better Call Saul (AMC) – season 4 premieres 4/10/18.
+(Update: Season 4 will apparently not begin until sometime this September.)
 This Breaking Bad spin-off just gets better and better.
 Maybe this time around Jimmy McGill (Bob Odenkirk) will finally take the name Saul Goodman.
 I could only find short teaser trailers for the new season, but the season 3 trailer below gives a good sense of the series.

 Billions (Showtime) – season 3 premieres 3/25/18.